-Sea Vegetables
+Are Sea Vegetables Healthy?

 Because sea vegetables come from the salty ocean water, they naturally have a salty, briny flavor.
 They are also loaded with healthy minerals like iodine, iron, and calcium.
 Some studies even link seaweed with helping to eliminate toxins from the body.

-From an environmental point, because these vegetables grown in the water, they are one of the most sustainable and eco-friendly plants.
+From an environmental point, because these vegetables are grown in the water, they are one of the most sustainable and eco-friendly plants.
 They don’t deplete the soil of nutrients.
 Rather, they provide protection to fish and other ocean life.
 They also help clean the water of harmful toxins.

 What are the most Common Types of Sea Vegetables?